codecrafters-io/build-your-own-redis/stage_descriptions/auth-13-ct2.md

  6) "+@all"
 ```

+The tester will verify the following for the response:

+- The flags array should contain `on` and `nopass` flags.
+- The passwords array is an empty array
+- The command permissions is `+@all`.

 ### Notes

 - Unlike regular users created with `ACL SETUSER` (which start with `off`, no passwords, and `-@all`), the `default` user starts with `on`, `nopass`, and `+@all`.

 - The `nopass` flag in the response indicates that the user can authenticate without providing a password.
-This is why new connections can execute commands immediately.
+This is why new connections can execute commands immediately by authenticating as the `default` user automatically.